Low Income Investment Fund: Strengthening childcare businesses, strengthening communities

 Our work together

-• With support from Mastercard Strive USA, LIIF is launching the Family Child Care (FCC) Capital Initiative — a three-year pilot microlending program supporting licensed FCC businesses in California.
+- With support from Mastercard Strive USA, LIIF launched the Family Child-Care Microlending Initiative — a pilot program supporting licensed family childcare (FCC) businesses in California.

 By the numbers